IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 	echo node_modules >> .cfignore
 	```

-2. Then, push to Bluemix, but don't start the app yet
+2. Then, push the application to Bluemix, but don't start the app yet

 	```
 	cf push cloudantAPI-USERNAME --no-start